 We're already longing for those Worthy fields.

-2018 was Glastonbury’s fallow year, meaning it was time to give the fields a year off from the perpetual stomping of thousands and thousands of festival-goers.
-It also meant a summer spent pining after the Pyramid Stage but thankfully, Emily Eavis and her team will be back bigger than ever next year.
-It’s bound to be just as tricky as ever when it comes to bagging a ticket so here’s everything you need to know about how to get into the biggest festival in the world.
+Last year, Glastonbury took what’s known as a a fallow year; in 2018 the fields of Worthy Farm were given a 12 month break to recover from the perpetual stomping of thousands and thousands of festival-goers.
+It also meant a summer spent pining after the Pyramid Stage, but thankfully, Emily Eavis and her team will be back bigger than ever next year.

-Glastobury haven’t officially announced the price for a ticket to 2019’s event but we can assume it’ll be a little more than 2017, which was £238 + £5 booking fee (kids aged 12 and under at the time of the event don’t need to buy a ticket).
-Every year, the ticket price has gone up between £5-£10, so we can assume it’ll be roughly £250.
+Weekend tickets for Glastonbury 2019 cost £248, plus a £5 booking fee.
 As ever, the price of the ticket includes entry to the festival, five nights camping, a free programme and mini-guide, onsite newspaper and mobile charging points, free firewood and access to the Kidzfield.
 A portion of the ticket price is also donated to Oxfam, Greenpeace, Wateraid and hundreds of other worthy causes, while funds are also used to improve the site’s infrastructure and environmental impact.

 Newcastle upon Tyne £87

 Yes!
 Thankfully, you don’t have to shell out hundreds of pounds at once.
-Glastonbury offer up a lovely depoosit scheme which means you only have to pay £50 to secure your ticket.
-After that, you have one week in April where you’ll be asked to pay the rest of your balance.
-If you placed a deposit on more than one ticket, you and your pals can pay off your balances individually – as long as you each have your post codes and registration numbers to log in.
+Glastonbury offer up a lovely deposit scheme which means you only have to pay £50 to secure your ticket.
+After that, you have until April – there’s a designated week in which you’ll be asked to pay the rest of your balance.
+If you placed a deposit on more than one ticket, you and your pals can pay off your balances individually – as long as you each have your post codes and registration numbers ready to log in.